This is a Brighton and Hove sovereign role and is on a fixed term of 24 months.

 If you have any questions regarding this position, please email William.McConchie@brighton-hove.gov.uk

 As part of the application process we require you to answer some additional questions to support your application called 'Branching Questions'.
-These questions form part of the application process which you can access via the 'Apply' button.
+These questions form part of the online application process, accessed via the 'Apply' button.

 Your starting salary will be pro rata if the above position is part-time or term-time only.

 Work Permits: we may be able to obtain a Work Permit for this post but this is subject to meeting the requirements of the UK Visas and Immigration (UKVI) Points-based Immigration System.